System Design Space

 Argo Workflows

-DAG/steps for CI, data and ML tasks
+DAGs and steps for CI, data, and ML tasks

-Dev: Less glue code and shell pipelines
+For developers: Less glue code and fewer shell pipelines

-Metrics: Runtime and pipeline stability
+Metrics: Execution time and pipeline stability

 Risks and limitations